-- Q. IS GANNETT FLEMING ON THE COMMISSION'S REGISTRY OF UTILITY VALUATION EXPERTS? - A. Yes.
+- 12 Q. IS GANNETT FLEMING ON THE COMMISSION'S REGISTRY OF UTILITY - 13 VALUATION EXPERTS? - 14 A. Yes.
 Gannett Fleming is a UVE in the Commonwealth of Pennsylvania approved by the PUC (Utility Code 9919244).

-- 17 Q. PLEASE DESCRIBE THE PROCESS BY WHICH GANNETT FLEMING WAS 18 PLACED ON THE COMMISSION'S REGISTRY OF UTILITY VALUATION - EXPERTS. - After passage of Section 1329 of the Code, the Commission established an application process by which the Commission would approve and designate firms to be placed on the Commission's "Registry of Utility Valuation Experts."
-To be included on the registry, the UVEs must establish their qualifications.
+- 17 Q. PLEASE DESCRIBE THE PROCESS BY WHICH GANNETT FLEMING WAS - 18 PLACED ON THE COMMISSION'S REGISTRY OF UTILITY VALUATION - 19 EXPERTS. - 20 A. After passage of Section 1329 of the Code, the Commission established an application - 21 process by which the Commission would approve and designate firms to be placed on the - Commission's "Registry of Utility Valuation Experts."
+To be included on the registry, the - UVEs must establish their qualifications.
 Gannett Fleming submitted its original application and the required proof of experience in September of 2016 and received confirmation and approval from the Commission of Gannett Fleming's placement on the Commission's UVE Registry in December of 2016.
 Renewal of inclusion on the Commission's UVE Registry must be done annually.
 Gannett Fleming submitted its 2018 renewal application and the required proof of experience in December of 2017 and received confirmation and approval from the Commission of Gannett Fleming's placement on the Commission's UVE Registry in January of 2018.
 In 2018, Gannett Fleming submitted its 2019 renewal application and the required proof of experience in December of 2018 and received confirmation and approval from the Commission of Gannett Fleming's placement on the Commission's UVE Registry in January of 2019.
 Again in 2019, Gannett Fleming submitted its 2020 renewal application and the required proof of experience in December of 2019 and received confirmation and approval from the Commission of Gannett Fleming's placement on the Commission's UVE Registry in January of 2020.
+In 2020, Gannett Fleming submitted its 2021 renewal application and the required proof of experience in December of 2020 and received confirmation and approval from the Commission of Gannett Fleming's placement on the Commission's UVE Registry in February of 2021.

-Q. HAVE YOU EVER HAD YOUR PROFESSIONAL CREDENTIALS REVOKED OR SUSPENDED?
+Q. HAVE YOU EVER HAD YOUR PROFESSIONAL CREDENTIALS REVOKED

+OR SUSPENDED?